 Description: Choosing no overrides all input flags related to <erosive> and <onlapped> surfaces.
 Default is to truncate all surfaces by the erosive and onlapped surfaces.
 This also applies to output trends.

 This has no effect on free surfaces since they can not erode or be onlapped.
+Argument: yes / no

 17.2.14.2 <treat-reflectors-as-eroding-and-onlapped>